-- 2.1 Birmingham currently has 12 BIDs 5 in the city centre (Colmore Business District, Jewellery Quarter, Retail Birmingham, Southside, Westside) and 7 in local centres (Acocks Green, Erdington, Harborne, Kings Heath, Northfield, Soho Road, Sutton Coldfield). - 2.2 Birmingham's BIDs have raised in excess of £20 million of additional private sector investment.
+- 2.1 Birmingham currently has 11 BIDs 5 in the city centre (Colmore Business District, Jewellery Quarter, Retail Birmingham, Southside, Westside) and 6 in local centres (Acocks Green, Erdington, Kings Heath, Northfield, Soho Road, Sutton Coldfield).
+A further BID ballot, in Harborne has also recently been successful and a 12th BID will commence from 1st January 2018.
+(This is presently delayed subject to a Call-In from the Secretary of State). - 2.2 Birmingham's BIDs have raised in excess of £20 million of additional private sector investment.